 All drilling staff are trained and experienced and have obtained or are working towards NVQ’s in Land Drilling; either as Lead Driller or Drilling Support Operative.

 Field technicians are actively encouraged to work towards obtaining qualifications such as HNC in Civil Engineering and laboratory technicians are NVQ qualified.

-We have implemented a training scheme for our graduate engineers based broadly on the requirements set out in the Geological Society Engineering Group “Training Guide for Engineering Geologists”, with the objective being to provide suitable and appropriate training for engineering geologists within the Company, to not only enhance their ability to carry out their work, but also provide a sound basis for validation for Chartership and encourage overall career development.
-We also also encourage post-Chartership accreditation through support of applications to attain accreditations such as European Geologist (EurGeol), Registered Ground Engineering Professional (RoGEP), Specialist in Land Condition (SiLC).
+We have implemented a training scheme for our graduate engineers based broadly on the requirements set out in the Geological Society Engineering Group “Training Guide for Engineering Geologists”, with the objective being to provide suitable and appropriate training for engineering geologists within the Company, to not only enhance their ability to carry out their work, but also provide a sound basis for validation for Chartership and encourage overall career development and to eventually provide competent persons to oversee remedial works and add value.
+We also also encourage post-Chartership accreditation through support of applications to attain accreditations such as European Geologist (EurGeol), Registered Ground Engineering Professional (RoGEP) and Specialist in Land Condition (SiLC).

 Southern Testing has been providing work experience and placements through our links with the local community, schools, colleges and universities for over 30 years.
 We have initiated schemes to encourage the study of sustainability in engineering, with staff visits, presentations and work experience programmes ranging from a few weeks through to covering college or university holiday periods.
 We have also provided training support to a number of our Clients by providing offsite additional training to their own graduate training scheme.

 In the wider ground engineering community, we administer and fund the charitable “Don Keeble Trust“established to provide funding for UK and overseas students studying for a second degree related to geotechnical or environmental engineering.